-After a few weeks you should have a bar neatly dotted with seedlings.
+After a few weeks you should have a bar neatly dotted with little seedlings.
 These will be happy growing together in the bar for a further month in their sunny location.

 How to identify your seedlings:

-Cornflower seedlings have long, slightly silvery leaves.
+Seedlings have long, slightly silvery leaves.
 They like moist soil during spring and summer which helps prolong flowering.
 Dead flower heads can be removed to encourage flowering in autumn.

-Sweet William seedlings have smooth, oval shaped leaves.
+Seedlings have smooth, oval shaped leaves.
 They enjoy full sun to partial shade and are fully hardy.

-Mignonette seedlings have pale green and long oval shaped leaves.
+Seedlings have pale green and long oval shaped leaves.
 The plants are happy in full sun and well-drained soil.
 Remove deadheads regularly to prolong flowering.

 Growbar is 100% eco-friendly.
 The card packaging can be widely recycled, the film wrap is made from biodegradable sugar cane, and coir is a sustainable alternative to peat that’s made with coconut fibres.